-The new 1.5-year Master of Public Health will provide you the time needed to build competency and gain skills from a wide range of public health electives, allowing you specialise in an area that interests you and boosts your career prospects.
-You will be able to choose your elective units from within one of four specialisations:
+Our 1.5-year Master of Public Health will provide you with the time needed to build competency and gain skills from a wide range of public health units and electives, allowing you to specialise in an area that will boost your career prospects.
+You can choose from units of study such as Climate Change and Health, Global Communicable Disease Control, and Leadership and Strategy in Health.
+You will also be able to curate your elective units to develop a specialty in areas such as:

 You can tailor your study schedule around your lifestyle and other commitments with our flexible study options, ideal for full-time workers.
-The Master of Public Health is available 1.5 years full-time or 3 years part time, with face-to-face, online and intensive delivery opportunities.
+You only pay for the units you enrol in each semester and your course may be tax deductible.

-This course is taught by highly experienced academic staff who are active within the public health community and have specialised experience working in organisations such as the World Health Organisation, the Australian Institute of Health and Welfare, the Department of Health and Cancer Australia.
+This course is taught by over 130 public health academics who are the leaders in the Australian public health community and have specialised experience working in organisations such as the World Health Organization, UNICEF, NSW Health, the Australian Institute of Health and Welfare, the Australian Government Department of Health, and Cancer Australia.

 You don’t have to come from a health or medical background to study public health at the University of Sydney.
 Our students come from a diverse range of academic and professional backgrounds.
 Regardless of your experience, the structure of our public health programs will provide you with advanced postgraduate training and equip you with the skills and requirements for a career as a public health professional.